 Every stable charged particle with a transverse momentum above some threshold and lying inside the fiducial volume of the tracker provides a track.
-The reconstructio efficiency is defined in the smearing datacard by the TRACKING_EFF term.
-By default, a track is assumed to be reconstructed with 90% probability if its transverse momentum p_T is higher than 0.9 GeV and if its pseudorapidity $|\eta| \leq 2.5$.
+By default, a track is assumed to be reconstructed with 90% probability6 if its transverse momentum p_T is higher than 0.9 GeV and if its pseudorapidity $|\eta| \leq 2.5$.